EdoardoBotta/RQ-VAE-Recommender/README.md

 * Decoder-only retrieval model + Training code with semantic id user sequences from randomly initialized or pretrained RQ-VAE.

 ### Installing
-Run `pip install -r requirements.txt`.
+Clone the repository and run `pip install -r requirements.txt`.

 No manual dataset download is required.